chme/forked-daapd/web-src/MIGRATION_VUE3.md

     - Works as a directive
     - Easy replacement for `vue-tiny-lazyload-img`

-- [ ] Top margin in pages is wrong (maybe related to vue-route scroll behavior changes?)
+- [ ] Top margin in pages is wrong (maybe related to vue-router scroll behavior changes?)
 - [ ] Mobile view seems to be broken
 - [x] Changing sort option (artist albums view) does not work